arthurlemon/improv_characters/README.md

-Python / Streamlit version of http://www.improse.net/res/geneperso.htm

-Deployed here:
+Test it here!
 https://improvcharacters.streamlit.app/

+This is a Streamlit version of http://www.improse.net/res/geneperso.htm

 ## Preview